gha873/assignment-5-rest-api-gha873/readme.md

-# Assignment #4 - Express, MongoDB, and Mongoose: To-Do List
+# Assignment #5 - REST APIs: To-Do List

-This repository contains my solution for **Assignment #4** in the [CSCI E-33a](https://canvas.harvard.edu/courses/150064) course (Spring 2024).
-This project builds upon the foundation laid in Assignment #3, integrating a **MongoDB** database using **Mongoose** to provide persistent storage and full **CRUD** (Create, Read, Update, Delete) functionality for a simple To-Do List application.
+This repository contains my solution for **Assignment #5** in the [CSCI E-33a](https://canvas.harvard.edu/courses/150064) course (Spring 2024).
+This assignment significantly enhances the To-Do List application built in Assignment #4 by adding a **RESTful API** layer alongside the existing server-rendered HTML interface.
+The API allows programmatic access to manage To-Do items using standard HTTP methods and JSON data format, while the database logic has been centralized into a reusable service layer.

-## Project Overview: A Full-Stack To-Do App
+## Project Overview: Full-Stack To-Do App with API

-The core goal was to transform the basic Express application from the previous assignment into a more functional, database-driven web app.
-Users can now:

-*   View a dynamic list of their to-do items, fetched directly from a MongoDB Atlas database.
-*   Add new to-do items (with an item title and an optional description) using an HTML form.
-The form now uses the `POST` method for creating resources.
-*   Edit the details of existing to-do items.
-*   Delete items they no longer need.
-*   Navigate between the main To-Do list page and a simple "About" page.
-*   See a slightly enhanced visual design for better usability.
+Building on the previous assignment's foundation, this project now offers two ways to interact with the To-Do list data stored in MongoDB Atlas:

+1.  **Server-Rendered HTML Interface:** (Carried over from Assignment #4)
+    *   Users can view, add, edit, and delete to-do items through dynamically generated web pages using Express and Pug.
+    *   Interactions involve standard HTML form submissions and link navigation, resulting in full page reloads.
+2.  **RESTful API Interface:** (New for Assignment #5)
+    *   Provides endpoints (`/api/todos/...`) for programmatic CRUD operations.
+    *   Uses standard HTTP verbs (`GET`, `POST`, `PUT`, `DELETE`) according to REST principles.
+    *   Accepts JSON data in request bodies (for creating/updating).
+    *   Returns JSON data in responses.
+    *   Includes CORS support to allow access from web browsers (like the provided test client).

 ## Running the Application Locally